ifsheldon/transprompt/README.md

 The endpoint of `PromptTemplate -> PartialPrompt -> complete prompt (a String)` pipeline is LLM, which consumes a prompt and produces a reply.

-You can do any post-processing of the reply, but we will leave that in utilities.
+You can do any post-processing on the reply, but we will leave that in utilities.

-Or, you can even kick off another pipeline that transforms a prompt template with fillers, so then the endpoint is a new start.
+Or, you can even kick off another pipeline that transforms a prompt template with fillers, so then the endpoint is a new start!

 ### Application or Agent or Whatever